docsteveharris/docsteveharris.github.io/_posts/blog/2014-11-25-qq-plots-in-r.md

 ---
+title: QQ plots in R
 layout: post
+categories: blog
+excerpt:
+tags: [R, code, tutorial]
+image:
+  feature:
+published: True
 comments: true
-title: QQ plots in R
-published: True
-categories: [code]
-tags: [Rstats, code, tutorial]

 ---

 I was trying to show some colleagues how to draw a [QQ-plot](http://en.wikipedia.org/wiki/Q%E2%80%93Q_plot) in R today.
 I failed miserably, and so have just spent a bit of time trying to redeem myself.